Why Canberra Veterinary Dermatology ?

 Ellie is Dr Gill’s Labrador Retriever.
 Ellie was adopted a couple of years ago from a rescue organisation.
 When she was rescued she had itchy skin and ear infections.

-After settling her itch and treating her ear infections Gill did a strict 8-week elimination diet trial and found that Ellie was allergic to beef, chicken and dairy!
+After settling her itch and treating her ear infections Gill did a strict 8-week elimination diet trial and found that Ellie’s itchy ears were triggered by food - specifically beef, chicken and dairy!

 Ellie is also allergic to several grass and tree pollens so although she is much better, changing her diet has not completely eliminated all her symptoms.
-During the summer months Ellie’s itch is controlled with a monthly injection.
+She still needs some itch management through the summer months.